Boston University Metropolitan College

 Boston University Metropolitan College (MET) is one of the 17 degree-granting schools and colleges of Boston University.

-Founded in 1965, Metropolitan College offers 78 undergraduate and graduate degree and certificate programs, available part time and full-time, along with individual courses that are open to the general public.
-Classes are offered evenings on the Boston University Charles River Campus and at military base locations (Hanscom AFB, Mass., and MCAS Cherry Point and MCB Camp Lejeune in N.C.).
-The College's offerings also include 32 online programs and 18 blended programs.
+Founded in 1965, Metropolitan College offers more than 80 undergraduate and graduate degree and certificate programs.
+Professional in nature, these programs focus on established and emerging areas of industry with an emphasis on practical, hands-on learning.
+Programs are offered both part-time and full-time, with courses available evenings on the Charles River Campus.
+Additionally, close to 70 degrees and certificates are available fully online.

 Faculty

-Metropolitan College has its own full-time, adjunct, and part-time faculty, while also sharing faculty members with other Boston University schools and colleges.
+Metropolitan College has full-time, adjunct, and part-time faculties, while also sharing faculty members with other Boston University schools and colleges.
 Of the full-time faculty, 94% hold doctoral degrees.